chrisdalvit/gpu-matrix-transpose-benchmark/README.md

-# GPU Computing - First Assignment
+# GPU Computing - Second Assignment

 This repository contains the code for the first assignment for the GPU computing course.